The Space Shuttle: 10. Return to flight

 The tagline from that movie is him on the radio as a disc jockey in Vietnam saying, Good morning, Vietnam.

-As it turns out, I was able to make my way through several contacts to Robin Williams' agents and say, What would you think of reprising that for the spatial discovery?
+As it turns out, I was able to make my way through several contacts to Robin Williams' agents and say, What would you think of reprising that for the space shuttle discovery?
+And you

 That was the end of it.